CloudNimble/SimpleMessageBus/README.md

 # SimpleMessageBus
-A framework for scalable, distributed cross-platform event processing on .NET
+A framework for scalable, distributed cross-platform event processing on .NET.

+## Why SimpleMessageBus